 - Have you learned something from this?

-Fundamentally, strong leaders are also amazing teachers.
-Although this leadership communication style won’t be active at all times, it will be essential for helping employees master new skills and improve their performance.
+That’s why this leadership communication style is essential for helping employees master new skills and improve their performance.

-- Laying out a foundation for employees to follow
+- Laying out a foundation for employees to follow,

-- Outlining the steps to take
+- Outlining the steps to take, and,

-- Explaining the benefits of learning a new skill
+- Explaining the benefits of learning a new skill.

 To avoid confusion, you should focus on explaining the WHY behind everything, especially if you want to teach your employees a new skill.

-- They are always willing to share their knowledge
+- Always willing to share their knowledge.

 The teaching communication style should be reserved for situations where employees are struggling with mastering certain skills or completing tasks.

 When using the teaching communication style with your employees, consider some of the following phrases:

-- Let’s start with….
+- Let’s start with…

 - I see you’re struggling, let me…